 Closing proficiency gaps

-While unacceptable proficiency gaps continue to exist for Black and Latino students relative to their white peers, we continue to see that students of color who attend autonomous schools are much more likely to demonstrate proficiency.
+While unacceptable proficiency gaps continue to exist for Black and Latino students relative to their white peers, we continue to see that students of color who attend autonomous schools are much more likely to demonstrate proficiency and grow their learning at an accelerated pace.

 See how great school leaders in Indianapolis—empowered with autonomy and accountability—are making a difference, especially with students of color.